vasily-kartashov/aws-jenkins-plugin-template/README.md

 AWS Jenkins plugin template
 ===========================

-AWS provides you with an almost unlimited possibilities to configure you environments.
+AWS provides you with almost unlimited options to configure you environments.
 The deployments to this highly customized topologies can become very elaborate.
 This template provides you with a simple skeleton of a Jenkins plugin, that allows you to write your custom deployment logic by using AWS Java SDK.